bamos/snowglobe/README.md

 Next, `cd` into the `snowglobe` directory and install the Haskell dependencies and build the code with: `cabal install`.
-The binary `snowglobe-analytics` will now be located in `~/.cabal/bin/snowglobe-analytics`.
+The binary `snowglobe-analytics` is now in `~/.cabal/bin/snowglobe-analytics`.
 You can add `cabal`s bin directory to your `PATH` or use the full path.